Macau: History

-During the Qin dynasty (221–206 BC), the region was under the jurisdiction of Panyu County, Nanhai Prefecture of the province of Guangdong.
+During the Qin dynasty (221–206 BC), the region was under the jurisdiction of Panyu County, Nanhai Commandery.
 The region is first known to have been settled during the Han dynasty.
 It was administratively part of Dongguan Prefecture in the Jin dynasty (266–420 AD), and alternated under the control of Nanhai and Dongguan in later dynasties.
 In 1152, during the Song dynasty (960–1279 AD), it was under the jurisdiction of the new Xiangshan County.
 In 1277, approximately 50,000 refugees fleeing the Mongol conquest of China settled in the coastal area.

 The first European visitor to reach China by sea was the explorer Jorge Álvares, who arrived in 1513.
 Merchants first established a trading post in Hong Kong waters at Tamão, present-day Tuen Mun, beginning regular trade with nearby settlements in southern China.
 Military clashes between the Ming and Portuguese navies followed the expulsion of the Tamão traders in 1521.
 Despite the trade ban, Portuguese merchants continued to attempt to settle on other parts of the Pearl River estuary, finally settling on Macau.

-In their first attempts at obtaining trading posts by force, the Portuguese were defeated by the Ming Chinese at the Battle of Tunmen in Tamão (or Tuen Mun) in 1521, where the Portuguese lost two ships.
+In their first attempts at obtaining trading posts by force, the Portuguese were defeated by the Ming Chinese at the Battle of Tamão in 1521, where the Portuguese lost two ships.
 They were also defeated at the Battle of Sincouwaan around Lantau Island, where the Portuguese lost two more ships.
 Other defeats include Shuangyu in 1548, where several Portuguese were captured, and near Dongshan County in 1549, where two Portuguese junks and Galeote Pereira were captured.

 The Portuguese later returned to China peacefully and presented themselves under the name Portuguese instead of Franks in the Luso-Chinese agreement (1554).
-They rented Macau as a trading post from China by paying annual lease of hundreds of silver taels to Ming China.
+They rented Macau as a trading post from China by paying an annual lease of hundreds of silver taels to Ming China.
 Luso-Canton trade relations were formally reestablished in 1554, and Portugal soon after acquired a permanent lease for Macau in 1557, agreeing to pay 500 taels of silver as annual land rent.

 Macau became a stopover on the sea lane that connected Japan with the wider world.
 The Portuguese could avoid the Pearl River and inched towards Quanzhou and Ningbo.
 But as they failed to establish trading relationships with the Chinese, the Portuguese focused on trade with Japan.
-The Roman Catholic Diocese of Macau was created in 1576, and by 1583 the Municipal Council of Macau had been established to handle municipal affairs for the growing settlement.
+The Roman Catholic Diocese of Macau was created in 1576.
+By 1583, the Municipal Council of Macau had been established to handle municipal affairs for the growing settlement.
 Macau was at the peak of its prosperity as a major warehouse during the late 16th century, providing a crucial connection in exporting Chinese silk to Japan during the Nanban trade period.